-- The average worker in an IP-intensive industry earned about 30% more than his counterpart in a non-IP industry
+- The average worker in an IP-intensive industry earned about 46% more than his counterpart in a non-IP industry.

 Intellectual Property Drives Economic Growth and Competitiveness

-- IP accounts for 74% of all U.S. exports- which amounts to nearly $1 trillion.
+- IP accounts for 52% of all U.S. merchandise exports- which amounts to nearly $842 billion.

 - The direct and indirect economic impacts of innovation are overwhelming, accounting for more than 40% of U.S. economic growth and employment.